Many Aucklanders would wonder why tolls were ever taken off the harbour bridge, mayor Len Brown says.

 He told students that a second harbour crossing in the next 10 to 15 years and the possibility of tolling the harbour bridge to fund the project is one option that's being looked into.

-Suburban Newspapers asked him if he is talking about tolling the existing harbour bridge before the new one was built.
+The North Shore Times has since asked him if he is talking about tolling the existing harbour bridge before the new one was built.
 But Mr Brown says a number of funding options are still being investigated.

-"Billions of dollars of investment in transport infrastructure is required to get Auckland moving and unleash the potential of all of Auckland, including the North Shore," he says.
+"Billions of dollars of investment in transport infrastructure is required to get Auckland moving and unleash the potential of all of Auckland, including the North Shore, he says.

 Mr Brown says many Aucklanders might question why tolls were ever taken off the bridge.